ireapps/census/tools/README.rst

 Thanks to Ron Campbell of the Orange County Register for contributing the basis of **geo_2010.sql** Thanks to Mike Stucka of the Telegraph of Macon for suggestions to clarify the SQL and make it more compatible.
 Thanks to Tom Meagher of the Star-Ledger for SQL scripts for the 2000 census.

 Note that the column IDs do not exactly match the values printed in the SF1 technical documentation.
 Our method was to zero-pad digits to three positions, but we made no allowance for the occasional presence of letters qualifying race/ethnic variations on certain tables.
 Therefore, our column lengths vary in length somewhat compared to the SF1 versions of the labels.
-(If anyone is motivated to create an alternate SQL file or view which maintains tighter consistency with the SF1 technical documentation, please feel free to send a file or issue a pull request.)
+A fixed version with columns that match the documentation precisly is available in the sql/2010_correct_columns directory.

 The column names in our SQL files align with the metadata files described below.